bnoordhuis/node-buffertools/README.md

 ## Methods

-The API is still in flux but here are the goodies so far.

 Note that most methods that take a buffer as an argument, will also accept a string.

 ### Buffer.clear()

 Clear the buffer.
 This is equivalent to `Buffer.fill(0)`.
 Returns the buffer object so you can chain method calls.

-### Buffer.reverse()

-Reverse the content of the buffer, in place.
-Example:

-    b = new Buffer('live');
-    b.reverse();
-    console.log(b); // "evil"

-### Buffer.fill(integer|string|buffer)

-Fill the buffer (repeatedly if necessary) with the argument.
-Returns the buffer object so you can chain method calls.

-### Buffer.equals(buffer|string)

-Returns true if this buffer equals the argument, false otherwise.

-Buffers are considered equal when they are of the same length and contain the same binary data.

-Caveat emptor: If you store strings with different character encodings in buffers, they will most likely *not* be equal.

 ### Buffer.compare(buffer|string)